Originally posted 2014-01-09 22:58:50.

 Genius is not just being hugely intelligent, although it is partly that.
 Genius is being able to see the world in a new way, which allows new perspectives of understanding.
 Robert M Pirsig, in his novel ‘Zen and the Art of Motorcycle Maintenance’ talked of ideas as super-saturated solutions, clear liquid until a tiny speck of dust fell in, and then the whole would crystallise in instants, revealing structure, integrity, balance.
 Genius is that speck of dust, the application of which causes a whole system of ideas to suddenly appear.
 And it takes minds unafraid to think differently to apply it.

 Da Vinci had it, Mozart had it, Newton had it, Einstein had it.
 It’s not given to everyone, but it is given to far more of us than we realise.
 The trouble is that most children go through an education system that is designed to make them conform, rather than to celebrate their riotous, inchoate but absolutely brilliant minds; designed to snuff the sparkling flame of their unique vision and replace it with the dullness of the commonplace.
-We take the stuff of genius and turn it into the slurry of mere conformity, making fodder for the capitalist grist-mill and the patriarchal hegemony.
-We take our young minds and carefully, thoroughly, sanitise all the specks of precious dust.
+We take the stuff of genius and turn it into the slurry of mere conformity; we take our young minds and carefully, thoroughly, sanitise all the specks of precious dust.

 One day we may have education systems which celebrate minds that conceptualise rods and cones as sticks and ice-creams; education systems which actually encourage people to think like that, which reward innovation and iconoclasm and discourage the trotting out of conventional wisdom.
 Education systems that not only allow young people to dare to be different, but which positively encourage it, that give out prizes for not being like all the others.